GlenAshwood/VagrantProject/README.md

 - port: 80
 ```
 ### ansible/roles/nodesource.node
 [nodesource.node](https://github.com/nodesource/ansible-nodejs-role) was used as the base for this role.
-I tried to create my own tasks to install nodejs, but the only one that worked involved curl and it just felt clunky.
+I tried to create my own tasks to install nodejs, but the only version that worked involved curl and it just felt clunky.
 I have indicated any changes that I have made.
 ```
 ROLE:
 hosts: all